rebdev/rails_girls_next/README.md

-# My Sinatra app!
-This app is like the RailsGirls Ideas app, but using Sinatra instead of Rails!
+# My Sinatra app.
+This app is like the RailsGirls Ideas app, but using Sinatra instead of Rails.